I said the Giants at Redskins, just wanted to say Redskins.

 Hillary owned it.

-Hillary won the debate going away.
+Hillary won the debate.

 There's no reason for Biden to get in.

-For all the talk about Hillary winning it, it's Bernie Sanders who showed upward movement.
+Except when you look at the polling data that occurred after the debate, for all the talk about Hillary winning it, it's Bernie Sanders who showed upward movement.

 Not Hillary.

-Hillary did not gain any ground after the debate, in which she was declared by the drive-bys the runaway winner.
+Hillary did not gain any ground after the debate in which she was declared by the drive-bys the runaway winner.

 A couple of soundbites on this Trump business.

-Okay, that's what Trump's point.
+That's what Trump's point.

-And as usual, here came the criticism, he doubled down on it.
+And as usual, here came the criticism.

 Fox News Sunday, Chris Wallace.